 Taylor called today.

 You can also teach them different types of sentences, including declarative, interrogative, imperative, and exclamatory sentences.
 Additionally, you can teach them to write compound and complex sentences to further expand their writing.
+A one-on-one writing tutor can further help them develop this skill.

-Once students have learned to write well-structured sentences, you can teach them how to write simple paragraphs.
+Once students have learned how to write well-structured sentences, you can teach them how to write simple paragraphs.
 Simple paragraphs consist of a topic sentence, three detail sentences, and a conclusion sentence.
 A simple paragraph might look like the following:

 There are many different items you can eat for breakfast.
 First, you can eat pancakes with syrup.
 Next, you can eat cereal.
 Finally, you can eat scrambled eggs.
 I love breakfast!